Post-Covid lifestyle and mental wellbeing

 Dr Weifeng Chen

-Dr Weifeng Chen - I am a Reader in Innovation Management and Strategy at Brunel Business School, specialising in strategic innovation, technology management, and executive decision-making.
-My work centres on how organisations harness emerging technologies to build sustainable value, strengthen competitiveness, and lead transformational change, with a strong focus on AI strategy and digital transformation.
-My research and advisory work explores innovation ecosystems, strategic alliances, corporate governance, and the circular economy, highlighting how AI, green technologies, and smart city innovations are reshaping industries and creating new strategic opportunities.
-I have led collaborative initiatives with global organisations such as the United Nations, the European Union, and the British Council, alongside extensive partnerships with industry and public sector leaders.
-My consulting experience spans AI strategy, business model innovation, and operational optimisation, supporting organisations navigating complex strategic and technological transitions.
-My work is published in top-tier journals including the Journal of Business Research, Production Planning and Control, International Review of Administrative Sciences, Technological Forecasting & Social Change, Information Technology for Development, and Regional Studies.
-Since completing my PhD in 2008, I have taken a leadership role in developing research capacity and mentoring emerging scholars, supervising more than 20 PhD researchers to successful completion.
-As an experienced educator, I deliver executive and academic programmes on strategy, innovation, and technology adoption across the UK, Asia, the EU, the GCC, and the USA, and serve as an external examiner for management and marketing programmes and PhD examinations internationally.
+Dr Weifeng Chen - I am a Reader in Innovation Management and Strategy at Brunel Business School, specialising in strategic innovation, technology management, business model innovation, and executive decision-making.
+My work focuses on how organisations, public institutions, and innovation ecosystems harness emerging technologies and new forms of collaboration to create sustainable value, strengthen resilience, and address complex societal and economic challenges.
+My research is interdisciplinary and impact-oriented, spanning innovation ecosystems, strategic alliances, corporate governance, digital transformation, AI strategy, green technology adoption, circular economy transitions, and smart city innovation.
+I am particularly interested in how technological, organisational, and policy innovations can be combined to support sustainable development, net-zero transitions, productivity improvement, inclusive growth, and evidence-based decision-making.
+I have extensive experience in collaborative research and knowledge exchange with international organisations, industry partners, public-sector bodies, and policy stakeholders.
+My work has involved engagement with organisations including the United Nations, the European Union, and the British Council, as well as partnerships with businesses, local authorities, and community-facing organisations.
+This enables me to contribute effectively to interdisciplinary grant applications requiring strong academic leadership, stakeholder engagement, implementation pathways, and real-world impact.
+My consulting and advisory experience spans AI strategy, digital transformation, business model innovation, operational optimisation, strategic decision support, and sustainability transitions.
+I support organisations in navigating complex technological and market changes, translating research insights into practical strategies, and developing scalable models for innovation and transformation.
+My research has been published in leading international journals including the Journal of Business Research, Production Planning and Control, International Review of Administrative Sciences, Technological Forecasting & Social Change, Information Technology for Development, and Regional Studies.
+These publications reflect my contribution across innovation strategy, technology management, public administration, digital transformation, regional development, and sustainability-oriented innovation.
+Since completing my PhD in 2008, I have played a significant role in research leadership, doctoral supervision, and capacity building, supervising more than 20 PhD researchers to successful completion.
+I also deliver executive and academic programmes on strategy, innovation, technology adoption, and transformation across the UK, Asia, the EU, the GCC, and the USA, and serve internationally as an external examiner for management and marketing programmes and PhD examinations.
+For collaborative innovation projects, I bring industry-facing expertise in shaping innovation strategies, developing commercially viable business models, engaging key stakeholders, coordinating multi-partner collaborations, and translating research into practical solutions, policy influence, market opportunities, and measurable impact.
 Consultation and Feedback Sessions for Students Tuesday 10:00 – 11:00 Friday 10:00 - 11:00 Please contact me via email before hand to confirm the meeting time slot.

 Partnering with confidence